Harounbacha/dwaa/README.md

 Contributions are welcome!
 Please fork the repository and submit a pull request for any enhancements or bug fixes.

 ## License
-for bacha haroun errachid .
+for Bacha Haroun Errachid .

 ## Contact
 For any inquiries, please contact [harounbacha2005@gmail.com].